How To Optimize Your Off Page Seo Strategy To Drive More Traffic

 “Off-page SEO is incredibly valuable to your site because sites with good off-page SEO techniques implemented will obtain higher rankings.”
 This is achieved through back links, mentions, and social media shares.”
 “WebCitz Blog.”This entry was posted on August 1, 2010.

 An off-page SEO strategy is a great way to help your website rank higher in search results.
 While there are many ways to increase your site’s visibility on the web, this technique is one of the most effective.
-When you use off-page SEO, you are focusing on expanding the authority and popularity of your website by building links from other websites.
+When you use off-page SEO, you focus on expanding your website’s authority and popularity by building links from other websites.

 The more links that point back to your site, the more likely it will be that Google will take notice and rank you higher in search results.
 The best way to do this is by creating great content that people want to share with others.
 When someone shares it online, they will link back to your site, helping improve its ranking even more!

 A link from another website is a vote of confidence that tells Google that people find your content valuable enough to share with others.
 The more quality links you have pointing at one piece of content, the more likely it will be found in search engines.
-If many people are linking to one piece of content, this means that there must be something worthwhile on that site because so many people want others to read it!
+If many people are linking to one piece of content, something must be worthwhile on that site because so many people want others to read it!

 Building trust with potential customers